Everybody Wants Some!! (song): Composition

 The song is rife with experimental features including a "jungle" drum and Tarzan-like vocal introduction and some new guitar playing techniques from guitarist Eddie Van Halen.
 The drum-vocal interlude or breakdown section has an improvised feel, with Roth ad-libbing conversational dialogue; for example, he begins the section by saying “I like…” before being cut off by Eddie striking a guitar chord, then finishes "I like the way the line runs up the back of the stockings".
-At the very end of the song, Roth quips, "Look, I'll pay you for it, what the fuck?"
-The last word is not clearly audible due to the song's fade-out ending, and radio stations occasionally play the uncensored song as a result.
+At the very end of the song, Roth quips, "Look, I'll pay you for it."

 The song was a staple on all of the tours with Roth, following its release.
 Often, the band would stop in the middle of the song and Roth would chat with the crowd for several minutes before finishing the song.
 In later years, with their later lead singers, Van Halen would use the opening drum beat from this song as an introduction into "Panama."